Revolution 1848

 Given the serious nature of this revolt the Emperor left Vienna for the Moravian cathedral-town of Olmutz where a manifesto was issued proclaiming that Imperial authority would be re-established by military action.

-"All the peoples of the Empire have equal rights.
+"All the peoples of the Empire are equal.
 Each of them has an inviolable right to the preservation and cultivation of its nationality in general and its language in particular.
-Legal equality of all languages customarily spoken in school, governmental agencies, and public life will be guaranteed by the state."
+Legal equality of all languages customarily spoken in the provinces, in school, governmental agencies, and public life will be guaranteed by the state."

 This Viennese revolt was forcibly contained by soldiers under the command of General Windischgrätz who could act in association with Jellachic's forces that had by this time reached the outskirts of Vienna.